codeforpdx/recordexpungPDX/doc/development.md

 }
 ```

-the auth_token string provides the proof that a particular user is logged in.
+the auth_token string provides a claim that a particular user is logged in.
 Subsequent endpoints that require authorization will read the auth_token string to verify the logged-in user's credentials.

 To run the /users/ POST endpoint, run